0xCompileError/ResumeTuner/README.md

-# 🎯 ResumeTuner – AI-Powered Resume Optimizer (Backend)
+# 🎯 ResumeTuner – AI-Powered Resume Optimizer

 **ResumeTuner** is a FastAPI-based backend service that uses OpenAI's GPT-4o-mini model to generate and optimize resumes tailored to specific job descriptions.
 It helps align resumes with modern hiring systems, including ATS (Applicant Tracking Systems), recruiter filters, and AI resume screeners.

+✨ Resume generation from job posting using AI

+🧠 Resume optimization for ATS and AI hiring pipelines

+📄 Optional LaTeX formatting with downloadable .tex output

+🔁 Plain Text vs LaTeX toggle in the frontend

+🖥️ User-friendly web interface built with React and Tailwind CSS

 ---